RAS-University/robotic-courses/docs/advanced_math/graph-theory.md

 # Chapter 4.
 Traversal and Search

+Graph traversal algorithms reveal the structure of a graph by visiting vertices according to specific rules.
+These methods form the backbone of motion planning, routing, and connectivity analysis.
+In this chapter, we examine several classical strategies, starting from uninformed exploration and progressing toward informed, cost-aware search.
 Once a graph is defined, we can explore it systematically using *search algorithms*.
 Traversal algorithms visit nodes according to specific rules, allowing us to enumerate vertices, discover components, or find optimal paths between nodes.
 Although many variants exist, two of the most fundamental search paradigms are breadth-first and depth-first exploration.

 ---

 ## 2.1 Breadth-First Search (BFS)
+We begin with the simplest form of systematic exploration, which visits nodes in increasing order of distance.
 Breadth-First Search explores a graph in layers, visiting all vertices at distance one from the starting node before proceeding to vertices at distance two, and so on.
 This systematic expansion guarantees that the first time a vertex is reached, it is reached via the shortest possible path in terms of edge count.

 The algorithm maintains a queue of vertices to be explored.
 When a vertex is dequeued, all of its unvisited neighbors are enqueued for later exploration.
 The process continues until the queue is empty or a target vertex is reached.